-Mr. Stock is frequently quoted by leading business, accounting, and legal periodicals, including Forbes, Accounting Today, GoingConcern, The Compliance and Ethics Blog, The National Law Review, and other printed and electronic media.
+Mr. Stock has been quoted by and published articles in leading business, accounting, and legal periodicals, including Forbes, Accounting Today, GoingConcern, The Compliance and Ethics Blog, The National Law Review, Law360, Compliance Week and other printed and electronic media.
 Recently, Compliance Week quoted Mr. Stock in an article concerning external auditors violating independence rules.
 In the article “Audit committees need to dig into personal relationships,” Mr. Stock highlights the impact that independence violations can have on both audit firms and issuers.
 In addition, he notes that audit committees must judge the significance of these relationships through the lens of whether a reasonable investor would consider it important when making investment decisions.

 Prior to joining whistleblower law firm Zuckerman Law, Mr. Stock worked at a tax whistleblower law firm, where he assisted whistleblowers in large-scale tax evasion cases.
 Based on his experience representing whistleblowers, Mr. Stock has drafted a multi-media guide about the SEC Whistleblower Program and is the lead author of Zuckerman Law’s eBook SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.